 It may be one of the most amazing compliments to be told by a young female customer “You’re a feminist icon, Rosie”.
-As a guide, I am just doing my job – running up and down the canyon, setting up the technical side of things and making sure everyone is having a great time.
+As one of the female guides of Abel Tasman Canyons, I am just doing my job – running up and down the canyon, setting up the technical side of things and making sure everyone is having a great time.
 I was quite surprised at the time of the comment, I mean I’m no Maya Angelou or Emily Davison (who threw herself in front of a horse for the right to vote) but then I had a little think…

 How often do males and females act as equals, we are fundamentally different after all.
 Maybe the key is to embrace our differences.
 We have different guiding styles, often males use the give-it-a-go attitude, while a female guide may take a more gentle approach.